The Dirty Truth About Your Automotive CRM Data

 With automotive consumers increasing the demand for faster, more convenient car buying and servicing experiences, dealers are turning to digital technologies that gather more customer data from online sources.

 That’s great news for the industry, right?
 But with the increased power of technology comes the increased responsibility for dealers to maintain accurate customer data or risk squandering their precious advertising and operating dollars.

 The True Cost of Bad Data in Your Automotive CRM

 With today’s advanced auto dealer software, most dealers are gathering information across thousands of data points.
 However, many are struggling to tie it all together and deliver the personalized experiences today’s consumers expect.
-In the Amazon age, the old idiom garbage in, garbage out rings true more today than ever before.
+In the uber-connected Amazon age, the old idiom “garbage in, garbage out” rings true more than ever before.
 According to IBM, bad data costs the U.S. economy more than 3.1 trillion a year.